Canonical form of a deformed Poisson bracket spacetime: Generalized uncertainty principle spacetime

 \section{Generalized uncertainty principle spacetime}

-In this section, we summarize the derivation of the GUP spacetime~\cite{Fragomeno:2024tlh,Gingrich:2024mgk}.
+In this section, we summarize for the unfamiliar reader the derivation of the GUP spacetime~\cite{Fragomeno:2024tlh,Gingrich:2024mgk}.
 The interior of a static spherically symmetric black hole expressed in Ashtekar-Barbero variables~\cite{PhysRevD.36.1587} using Schwarzschild coordinates is the Kantowski-Sachs~\cite{Ashtekar:2018cay} line element.
 The components of the Ashtekar-Barbero connection and the densitized triad are given by the configuration variables $b$ and $c$, and associated conjugate momenta $p_b$ and $p_c$, respectively~\cite{Ashtekar:2005qt}.
 The algebra of the canonical variables, is inherited from the algebra of the Ashtekar-Barbero connection and the densitized triad, and is canonical.

 Modifications of the Poisson algebra are made according to the GUP approach of choosing a quadratic modification in the configuration variables.
 The GUP correction is commonly written as an additional positive term in the conjugate momentum squared.
 Using the conjugate momentum in the GUP correction embodies a minimum length scale.
-However, using the conjugate variable embodies a minimum momentum scale, which affects the triad and ultimately the metric.
-Since we are interested in the GUP modifications of spacetime, we choose the later.
+Alternatively, using the conjugate variable embodies a minimum momentum scale.
+Since we are interested in the GUP modifications of spacetime, we choose the latter since the metric depends on the conjugate variables.
 This choice no longer corresponds to a minimal uncertainty principle but rather a GUP.
-Guided by a prescription in loop quantum gravity~\cite{Ashtekar:2006wn,Chiou:2008nm,Chiou:2012pg} in which the quantum parameters of the models are made momentum dependent, the GUP corrections are divided by the conjugate momentum squared giving
+Guided by a prescription in loop quantum gravity~\cite{Ashtekar:2006wn,Chiou:2008nm,Chiou:2012pg} in which the quantum parameters of the models are made momentum dependent\footnote{Without the momentum dependence, the modified metric was found to not have the correct asymptotic limits in the metric coefficients and the Kretschmann scalar.}, the GUP corrections are divided by the conjugate momentum squared giving

 where the definitions